truecharts/website/news/2023-11-18-end-of-container-mirroring.md

 - **Enhanced Clarity for Chart Users**:
 The decision to cease container mirroring brings increased transparency for TrueCharts users.
 With a clear distinction between containers provided by TrueCharts and those hosted elsewhere, users can easily identify which containers are in use within their deployments.
 This added clarity fosters a better understanding of the components powering their applications and promotes a more informed and empowered user community.

+ **Faster and more Efficient processing**:
+Our current automated testing, takes a lot of processing time.
+Part of this is seperated testing and releasing of the the container mirror.
+By removing the container mirror, we can lower the amount of tests run seperately by 20%, significantly increasing the speed at which we can follow upstream releases of new versions.

 As well, we would like to highlight these two important aspects of this transition below: